Medical Coding Books FAQs

 CPT® codes are used to describe the procedure or treatment the patient actually received.

-ICD-9 codes are the diagnostic codes and describe the patient’s medical condition or symptoms.
+ICD-9 and ICD-10 codes are the diagnostic codes and describe the patient’s medical condition or symptoms.

-HCPCS codes are used to identify products, supplies and services such as ambulance services and durable medical equipment, prosthetics, orthotics and supplies (DMEPOS) when used outside a
+HCPCS codes are used to identify products, supplies, and services such as ambulance services and durable medical equipment, prosthetics, orthotics, and supplies (DMEPOS) when used outside a physician's office.

 What books do I need to code effectively?